Peter-Roger/relathon/README.rst

 Relation
 ^^^^^^^^

 The nexus of Relathon is the **Relation** datatype.
 Along with **functions**, relations form the basis of relathon programs and are the language's only true types.
-Other 'types' are available as lexemes simply for the convenience of passing arguments to certain builtin functions.
+Other types are available as lexemes simply for the convenience of passing arguments to certain builtin functions, but confer no additional functionality beyond this.

-Internally relations use a very vast implemention based on the Binary Decision Diagram, but as an abstraction they are represented as boolean matrices (matrix with entries from the boolean domain B = {0,1}).
-Relathon operates with relations on a finite set.
-The cartesian product of a set of rows and a set of columns is a matrix.
+Internally relations use an effecient implemention based on Binary Decision Diagrams, but as an abstraction they are represented to the user as boolean matrices (matrix with entries from the boolean domain B = {0,1}).
+Relathon operates with relations on finite sets of integers.
+The cartesian product of the set of rows and the set of columns is the matrix.
 The true entries of the matrix denote the relation.
-A true (or set) entry at col *x* and row *y* indicates that x is related to y.
-When printing relations an 'X' denotes true (bit is set) and a '.' denotes false (bit is unset).
+In other words, a true (or set) entry at col *x* and row *y* indicates that x is related to y in the relation.

+The print() function will display the matrix representation.
+'X' denotes true (is related; bit is set) and '.' denotes false (is not related; bit is unset).

 As an example,

-Let A = {0,1,2,3}

 The identity relation is defined as:

 I = {(x,y) | (x,y) ∈ AxA and x = y}

+Let A = {0,1,2,3}, then the Identity relation on A is,

 I = {(0,0), (1,1), (2,2), (3,3)}

-It corresponds to the identity matrix.
+The identity relation corresponds to the identity matrix (from linear algebra).
 This is demonstrated in relathon as follows:

 .. code-block:: python